 Protection from Ultra Violet (UV) rays from tinted windows will last as long as the window’s tinted film remains in good condition.
-Top quality products are suppose to last from ten years to a lifetime maintaining their efficacy for UV protection.
+Top-quality products are supposed to last from ten years to a lifetime maintaining their efficacy for UV protection.
 Tinted windows are both protective and energy efficient.

 Most window tint products for homes are designed to protect people from up to 98% percent of the sun’s harmful rays.
 This protection helps with the following: